EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Check your the **Beacon Chain data directory**.
 We need to place some variables in the Teku config file.
 Lets asume :guilabel:`Geth` as EL client.

-First, we need to grab the .json .txt file names located in `/home/ethereum/assigned_data` dir.
+First, we need to grab the .json and .txt file name located in `/home/ethereum/assigned_data` dir.

 .. prompt:: bash $